Head Coach Sharon Baldwin is in her eighth season at Georgia State.

 What Baldwin did after accepting the ECU position was clear not only in the

 In 2008-09, East Carolina led Conference USA in attendance, drawing an average of 1,602 fans per contest and upped that with 1,935 in 2009-10.

 For the first time since 1982, the Lady Pirates were represented in the NCAA Tournament field of 64.
 After sending home SMU in the C-USA quarterfinals and edging UAB in the semifinals, the Lady Pirates beat Rice to win the championship game.

-Prior to her appointment at East Carolina, Baldwin-Tener served one season as head coach at Mercer University in Macon, Ga.
+Prior to her appointment at East Carolina, Baldwin served one season as head coach at Mercer in Macon, Ga.
 She took over a program that won only six games a season prior and led the Bears to a 16-13 record and berth in the semifinals of the Atlantic Sun Tournament.
 The 10-game improvement represented one of the biggest turnarounds in Division I that season.

 In Smyrna, Baldwin was in classes at Griffin Middle School with actress Julia Roberts.
-Out of high school, Baldwin-Tener signed with Kennesaw State University and played there for two seasons before transferring to Georgia.
+Out of high school, Baldwin-Tener signed with Kennesaw State and played two seasons before transferring to Georgia.

-Baldwin-Tener earned a bachelor's degree in education from Georgia in 1991 and completed her master's of education in 1997, also at Georgia.
+Baldwin earned a bachelor's degree in education from Georgia in 1991 and completed her master's of education in 1997, also at Georgia.